JJ/hoborg/text/text.md

 The carnival was going full throttle, but I still could spot Tracy, these gringas really don't know how to mix with the crowd.
-She was so white and blond and she put a white dress on top of that just so that she could be made out even by night and with closed eyes.
+She was so white and blond and she had put a white dress on top of that just so that she could be made out even by night and with closed eyes.

 We got her to the ringmaster, and as a payment we got to see her naked